DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

-So each call to `restic backup` creates a new snapshot - IMHO this is a bit annoying, I'd like to do multiple successive calls for different services on the same server (and in between stop/restart those services) and still have them grouped in one logical snapshot, but it is what it is, and I can live with it.. just keep it in mind when browsing snapshots (e.g. after `restic mount`).
+So each call to `restic backup` creates a new snapshot - IMHO this is a bit annoying, I'd like to do multiple successive calls for different services on the same server (and in between stop/restart those services) and still have them grouped in one logical snapshot, but it is what it is, and I can live with it.. just keep it in mind when browsing or restoring snapshots (e.g. after `restic mount` or when using `restic restore`).

 Backing up should be done with a script that can be called automatically once a day or so.
 The following (saved in `/root/backup/backup.sh`) should be a good start: It backs up the forgejo data,